gemerden/pycicle/README.md

 This module has 2 main goals:

-1. Make the configuration of command line options for your program easy*,
+1. Make the configuration of a command line interface for your program easy*,
 2. Allow users of your script to configure it from a GUI instead of the command line.

 *compared to using `argparse` or `optparse` from the python standard library.